ckeditor/ckeditor5/packages/ckeditor5-build-classic/README.md

 	} );
 ```

-**Note:** If you're planning to integrate CKEditor 5 deep into your application it's actually more convenient and recommended to install and import the source modules directly (like it happens in `ckeditor.js`).
+**Note:** If you are planning to integrate CKEditor 5 deep into your application it is actually more convenient and recommended to install and import the source modules directly (like it happens in `ckeditor.js`).

 ## Rebuilding the bundle

 **Note:** This section assumes that you cloned this package repository and execute the commands inside it.

-You can modify `build-config.js` or any of the Webpack configs and run:
+You can modify `build-config.js` or any of the webpack configurations and run:

 ```
 npm run build
 ```

-To rebuild the entry-point (`ckeditor.js`) and both builds (`build/*`).
+to rebuild the entry point (`ckeditor.js`) and both builds (`build/*`).

 You can also modify `ckeditor.js` directly and run one of `npm run build-ckeditor` or `npm run build-ckeditor-compat`.